huggingface/dataset-viewer/docs/source/duckdb_cli.md

 </Tip>

-Starting from version `v0.10.3`, the DuckDB CLI includes native support for accessing datasets on Hugging Face via URLs.
+Starting from version `v0.10.3`, the DuckDB CLI includes native support for accessing datasets on the Hugging Face Hub via URLs.
 Here are some features you can leverage with this powerful tool:

-- Query public, gated and private datasets
+- Query public datasets and your own gated and private datasets
 - Analyze datasets and perform SQL operations
-- Combine datasets and export it different formats
+- Combine datasets and export it to different formats
 - Conduct vector similarity search on embedding datasets
 - Implement full-text search on datasets

-- And more!
-For a complete list of DuckDB features, visit the DuckDB documentation.
+For a complete list of DuckDB features, visit the DuckDB [documentation](https://duckdb.org/docs/).

 To start the CLI, execute the following command in the installation folder: